 Intended for power saving, SLEEP mode reduces the functionality of the ME to a minimum and thus minimizes the current consumption.
+Further information, particularly power supply ratings during the various operating modes and the timing of hardware signals in SLEEP mode can be found in the "MC55i Hardware Interface Description, Version 01.003".

 SLEEP mode falls in two categories: